All dogs may go through a phase of biting, especially when they are puppies.

 You should always walk your dog on a leash unless you’re at the dog park, but you can even try having your Australian Shepherd leashed in the house.

 If you are planning on having company that is unfamiliar to your Australian Shepherd, be prepared to have your dog on a leash the whole time.

 By having your dog on a leash in the house with company, you can keep them close to you and control where they are in the house.

-You may want to tell your company to avoid interacting with the dog unless the dog initiates positive contact such as walking up to your guest (you should still maintain hold on the leash) and sniffing them.
+You may want to tell your company to avoid interacting with the dog unless the dog initiates positive contact, such as walking up to your guest (you should still maintain a hold on the leash) and sniffing them.